no_change

 - Leftovers keep well refrigerated for up to 4 days but avoid freezing cooked tofu as it alters the texture.

 This sheet pan meal is best enjoyed fresh from the oven, offering a satisfying balance of spice, crispness, and roasted sweetness that embodies the soul of Cajun cooking.
+It's a delightful twist on traditional Cajun dishes, blending modern techniques with classic flavors.

 How much of a capolavoro is this?